 Significant changes in the single-family mortgage industry and the meltdown of the subprime market require continual emphasis on single-family lenders by OIG.
 OIG plans to continue its efforts in external and internal audits of HUD's activities in the single-family mortgage industry.
 The economic slowdown has increased demand for loss mitigation actions, including but not limited to loan modifications and other types of mortgage assistance.
-The Helping Families Save Their Home Act of 2009 expanded the authority to use FHA loss mitigation actions to assist defaulted FHA borrowers in avoiding foreclosure, to include those borrowers facing "imminent default" as defined by the HUD Secretary.
-FHA issued a mortgagee letter clarifying HUD's requirements and to communicate expectations for servicers who engage in loss mitigation during foreclosure.
+The Helping Families Save Their Homes Act of 2009 expanded the authority to use FHA loss mitigation actions to assist defaulted FHA borrowers in avoiding foreclosure, to include those borrowers facing "imminent default" as defined by the HUD Secretary.
+FHA issued a mortgagee letter clarifying HUD's requirements and to communicate expectations for servicers that engage in loss mitigation during foreclosure.
 HUD expects servicers to keep open lines of communication with borrowers so that borrowers can notify servicers of any changes in their circumstances that may qualify them for loss mitigation options.
-Recently, FHA issued a mortgagee letter with updated requirements for preforeclosure sales and deeds in lieu of foreclosure transactions.
-This update describes HUD's use of the deficit income test and other criteria to allow non-arms-length preforeclosure sales transactions, in addition to other items.
+In July 2014, FHA issued a mortgagee letter with updated requirements for preforeclosure sales and deeds in lieu of foreclosure transactions.
+This update describes HUD's use of the deficit income test and other criteria to allow non-arms-length preforeclosure sales transactions in addition to other items.
+Further, in November 2014, FHA issued a mortgagee letter extending the program, "FHA Refinance of Borrowers in Negative Equity Positions," from December 31, 2014, to December 31, 2016.
+This program provides homeowners that owe more on their mortgage than the value of their homes an opportunity to maintain home ownership by refinancing into an affordable FHA loan.